 Three nights in Vancouver was perfect before taking the ferry from Horseshoe Bay to Tofino.
 Having made the adjustment from my Audi to the rather larger Ford Escape I borrowed, I was left in no doubt that ‘size isn’t everything’ on arrival at our accommodation in Tofino.

-I also learned that “drivers with cellphones (rather than guns) kill people” from my neighbor’s bumper sticker.
+I also learnt that “drivers with cellphones (rather than guns) kill people” from my neighbour’s bumper sticker.

 Tofino was a highlight for me as the waves turned up right on time and the surfing was made even better by the friendliest locals I have ever encountered.
 One chap rather generously described one wave as “a sick ride, dude”, which made my day, although I am not sure he will be joining the pro tour’s judging panel any time soon.